ericregnier/power-platform/power-platform/alm/package-deployer-tool.md

 - Custom code that can run before, while, or after the package is deployed to the Dataverse instance.
 - HTML content specific to the package that can display at the beginning and end of the deployment process.
 This can be useful to provide a description of the solutions and files that are deployed in the package.

-A Visual Studio 2015 template (available for download) is used to create packages.
+A Visual Studio 2015 template (available for [download](https://go.microsoft.com/fwlink/p/?LinkId=400925)) is used to create packages.
 After creating a package, use the Package Deployer tool to deploy your package to a Dataverse instance.
+Note: A Visual Studio 2019 version template can be downloaded [here](https://github.com/ericregnier/power-platform-sdk-templates).

 <a name="Prereq"></a>